 Safety needles and other medical devices need to be evaluated annually.
 This isn't optional or dependent on how many needlestick injuries you've had in the past year.
 OSHA amended the Bloodborne Pathogen Standard years ago and it require you to evaluate these devices and implement them if appropriate.
 If you aren't using these devices, use the Safer Sharps Evaluation Form to document you evaluation.
 This is important and must to be done annually.

-Hazard Communications has always been a standard that's frequently cited in healthcare and dental facilities.
-Disinfectants, alcohol bottles, cold sterilization, lab chemicals; If you remove a product from it's original container, make sure it labeled appropriately.
-Under GHS, these secondary containers should include Product Identity, pictograms, signal word, hazard statements, precautionary statements and the manufacturer's information.
+Hazard Communications is a important part of your obligations.
+It was the 2nd most frequently cited standard for the fiscal year 2018.
+Healthcare and Dental facilities usually have numerous products that would be subject to labeling requirements.
+Examples might include disinfectants, alcohol dispensers, cold sterilization, ultrasonic solution and lab chemicals.
+If you remove a product from it's original container make sure it labeled appropriately.
+Under GHS, these secondary containers should include product Identity, pictograms, signal word, hazard statements, precautionary statements and the manufacturer's information.
 Labels should be inspected on a regular basis to ensure legibility and Safety Data Sheets (SDS) should be requested for any new products.
 You Master List should be updated to reflect any changes in inventory.
+We have hundreds of custom labels created that we provide to our customers as part of our Guardian Service.

 Medical waste disposal should also be evaluated at least annually.
 Sharps containers and red bags should be located at the "Point of Origin" or the immediate area the waste is generated in.
 If you have wall mounted sharps containers make sure they are securely mounted and at a height that is accessible by all employees.
 Pick-up receipts need to be kept for 3 years and your contract with your transporter should be evaluated.
 Too often we find facilities with auto renewing contracts that they're paying way too much for.